Phonak vs. ReSound

 Comparing ReSound and Phonak

-How Much do ReSound and Phonak Hearing Aids Cost?
+How Much Do ReSound and Phonak Hearing Aids Cost?

 If you want to find out the price of a hearing aid from either company, you’ll have to contact a local hearing aid professional.
 Neither company advertises prices online.
 A hearing aid professional will give you a price and help you determine which style is right for you.
+However, you can generally expect a pair of hearing aids from ReSound or Phonak to cost between $2,000 and $7,500.

 It’s important to note that ReSound has “private label” arrangements with both Beltone and Jabra Enhance; both of these companies offer the same ReSound technology at potentially lower prices, so they may be suitable for those on a tight budget.
 When evaluating both options, Jabra Enhance has the best prices, but only offers a small subset of the ReSound catalog.
 One caveat for these deals: Beltone and Jabra Enhance hearing aids can only be adjusted by the company you buy them from, as opposed to a ReSound-branded product, which can be adjusted by any dispenser with a ReSound account.